firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/cash.md

 ![Making a new transaction for the (cash) account.](../../../images/how-to/firefly-iii/finances/cash_built_in_1.png)

-When you do this the transaction will simply mention _(cash)_ and the money is one big withdrawal:
+When you do this the transaction will mention _(cash)_ and the money is one big withdrawal:

 ![View a transaction for the (cash) account.](../../../images/how-to/firefly-iii/finances/cash_built_in_2.png)